aoyi/Stat159-fall2016-hw02/README.md

     report/
     	report.Rmd
     	report.pdf
+    	report.html
 ```

-Makefile contains a script that automates the process of generating the linear regression model and knitting the output pdf.
+Makefile contains a script that automates the process of generating the linear regression model, producing the summary statistics and graphs and then knitting the output pdf.

-Data contains all the
+Data folder contains our original data set, Advertising.csv, eda-output, which contain the summary statistics of TV and Sales, and regression.RData includes all the regression objects we obtained by running the linear regression model in binary format.

+Image folder is composed of three graphs, histogram for sales, histogram for TV and scatterplot demonstrating the relationship between TV and sales.
+Each graph is saved in both png and pdf format.

+Report folder contains the final report in three different formats, Rmd, pdf and html.

 ## Contributor